How do I set up SAML for my Merge Organization?

 When prompted, change the Display Name of your app to Merge API.

-Go to the SSO tab, and copy the value for Issuer URL and SAML 2.0 Endpoint (HTTP) and click on the View Details link at the X.509 Certificate field and copy the X.509 Certificate.
+Go to the SSO tab, copy the value for Issuer URL and SAML 2.0 Endpoint (HTTP), then click the View Details link at the X.509 Certificate field and copy the X.509 Certificate.

-Enter this regex into this field, ACS (Consumer) URL Validator*:
+Enter this regex into the ACS (Consumer) URL Validator field:

 api.merge.devEU multitenant: